 Allocate roles and responsibilities as detailed in this policy.

 Develop, implement and maintain an approved cyber security plan that is integrated with your agency’s business continuity arrangements.
-This must include consideration of cyber security threats, risks and vulnerabilities that impact the protection of the agency’s information, ICT assets and services.

 Include cyber security in their risk management framework and consider cyber security threats when performing risk assessments.